Governance

 ACRA

-UWCSEA holds an Annual General Meeting and files audited annual financial statements in line with the requirements of ACRA (the Accounting and Corporate Regulatory Authority), Singapore’s national regulator of business entities, public accountants and corporate service providers.
+UWCSEA holds an Annual General Meeting of the Members and files audited annual financial statements in line with the requirements of ACRA (the Accounting and Corporate Regulatory Authority), Singapore’s national regulator of business entities, public accountants and corporate service providers; one for each UWCSEA entity.

-Committee for Private Education (CPE), part of SkillsFuture Singapore (SSG)
+Private Education Institution (PEI), part of SkillsFuture Singapore (SSG)

 UWCSEA meets the Enhanced Registration Framework (ERF), which sets the minimum standards that all Private Education Institutions (PEIs) must meet through the mandatory registration requirements.
 The ERF examines the PEI based on aspects of Corporate Governance, Quality of Provisions and Information Transparency.